jamespfennell/hoard/docs/design-doc.md

-- The "delete the secondary object" operates under the assumption that a direct copy of itself is in the primary object and assuming the primary object doesn't change the action is safe.
+- The "delete the secondary object" operates under the assumption that a direct copy of itself is in the primary object and assuming the primary object doesn't change the task is safe.
     Again, if the primary object is changed due to a concurrent "delete the primary object", transitivity still implies that data is safe.
-    That action will have only operated under the precondition that a strictly larger secondary object exists that contains the primary objects data.
+    That task will have only operated under the precondition that a strictly larger secondary object exists that contains the primary objects data.
     The strictly larger condition is key: it means that this new archive cannot be the archive we are currently deleting.

-- Finally, we look at the "delete the primary object" action.
+- Finally, we look at the "delete the primary object" task.
     Assuming that the primary object we delete is the same primary object we inspected in the preconditions phase,
-    this action is safe because the data is in a strictly larger secondary archive.
+    this task is safe because the data is in a strictly larger secondary archive.
     A transitivity argument similar to those above shows that if this strictly larger archive is concurrently deleted, it must be because there is another archive which contains the data, and so.